The Edit by Chase Travel℠ is suddenly interesting…

 Methodology

 I picked a random weekend in the fall (October 3 to 5) to look at The Edit hotel prices.
-I then picked 10 of the most visited cities around the world: London, Istanbul, Paris, Bangkok, Hong Kong, Mexico City, Buenos Aires, New York, Miami, Los Angeles.
-With each city, I checked how many hotels were available via The Edit and also recorded the number available through Fine Hotels & Resorts.
+I then picked 10 of the most visited cities around the world: London, Istanbul, Paris, Bangkok, Hong Kong, Mexico City, Buenos Aires, New York, Miami, and Los Angeles.
+With each city, I checked how many hotels were available via The Edit and also recorded the number available through Fine Hotels + Resorts.
 I then picked a single hotel that was available through both programs, and through a major hotel chain, and recorded the cash and point rates.
-As much as possible, I tried to match cash rates based on refund policy.
-For example, hotels booked through The Edit were often cancellable up to the day before the stay, so I tried to find similar flexibility when comparing to booking direct.
+As much as possible, I tried to match cash rates based on the refund policy.
+For example, hotels booked through The Edit were often cancellable up to the day before the stay, so I tried to find similar flexibility when compared to booking direct.

 Results